Parent Request for IEP Meeting Timeline

 Emergency IEP Meeting

-This comes up a lot in our group.
+This comes up a lot.
 Call an emergency IEP meeting!

 Look, I get it.
 A crisis of some kind has just occurred and you want action.
 You want this item addressed, and and you want it fixed.
 Yesterday.